gerardnynkeu/Portfolio-Data-Analytics/Walmart-Sales-Analysis-with-python/README.md

 Autumn 2011 saw a peak, contrasting with the drop in 2012, hinting at external economic or market factors.

 Sales generally vary across seasons, emphasizing the need for seasonality adjustments in predictive modeling.

+**Total Weekly sales**

+Seasonal Sales Variation:

+    Sales fluctuate across different seasons, indicating a strong seasonal trend in Walmart’s revenue.
+    Spring and Summer generally outperform Winter and Autumn, suggesting higher consumer spending during warmer months.

+Highest Sales Period:

+    Summer 2012 recorded the highest total weekly sales among all seasons and years, indicating strong demand during that period.
+    This suggests that Walmart may have capitalized on summer promotions, increased demand for seasonal products, or economic factors.

+Winter 2012 Decline:

+    A noticeable drop in Winter 2012 sales compared to previous years, which could be attributed to economic downturns, weather conditions, or changes in consumer behavior.

+Year-over-Year Growth:

+    While 2010 and 2011 show relatively balanced seasonal trends, 2012 exhibits greater variation, with Summer significantly outperforming other seasons.

+Business Implications:

+    These seasonal trends could inform inventory planning, marketing strategies, and promotional campaigns to optimize sales in peak seasons and mitigate drops in lower-performing periods.